Pastor's Pause

 Night of Joy / Clean Hearts - Last Tuesday Each Month

-Night of Joy begins with bingo at 4 p.m., followed by a free hot meal that can be enjoyed indoors or as take-out.
+Night of Joy begins with bingo at 4 p.m., followed by a free hot meal.
 Clean Hearts provides a bag of household goods for anyone in need.
 TLC cares for the community!

 Confirmation Class